Achuttarsing/simple_3d_autoencoder/README.md

 Adapted from [Learning Representations and Generative Models for 3D Point Clouds](https://arxiv.org/abs/1707.02392)

-This repo is designed to run with Google Colaboratory
+This repo is designed to run with Google Colaboratory → in fact, the EMD and Chamfer losses are pre-compiled for the Colab environment

 ### What can I do ?